 The first thing I covered with Mark was some simple, Excel formula basics and tips.

 - I taught him how to write simple formulas using cells, +, -, *, /, use of brackets… just like in school.
 And then I showed him 3 different ways to copy the formulas into adjacent cells.
 This alone reduces errors, and makes it easy to have standard, consistent formulas, and eliminate typing errors.

-Like this, I worked with Mark for a couple hours, teaching simple tips, tricks and smarter ways to enter data, find duplicates, spot errors.
+Like this, I worked with Mark for a couple of hours, teaching simple tips, tricks and smarter ways to enter data, find duplicates, and spot errors.

 It all is simple, once you understand it, one thing at a time.
-Excel is a simple to use tool.
-It has a number of features, and as you begin to master them, you will feel more confidant, more powerful, and more in control of your data.
+Excel is a simple to use the tool.
+It has a number of features, and as you begin to master them, you will feel more confident, more powerful, and more in control of your data.

 Mark was back on time next week for our evening jogs.
 And he no longer laments on his long days.
-In fact, we agreed to spend a couple more afternoons in this month to cover more simple things in Excel, like Conditional Formatting, Sorting, Filtering, Tables etc.
+In fact, we agreed to spend a couple more afternoons this month to covering more simple things in Excel, like Conditional Formatting, Sorting, Filtering, Tables etc.